SioKCronin/website/content/ai_notes/reinforcement_learning/lstm.md

 ### Grid LSTM

-The set-up is similar to multidimensional LSTM, in that there the network receives input from N hidden vectors and N memory vectors, only instead of summing them up, the generated output remains separated (so N h' and N m').
-N transforms are are computed (one for each dimension), which is what yields the output vectors, and each of these transforms has their own unique weight matrix.
+The set-up is similar to multidimensional LSTM, in that the network receives input from N hidden vectors and N memory vectors, only instead of summing them up, the generated output remains separated (so N h' and N m').
+N transforms are computed (one for each dimension), which is what yields the output vectors, and each of these transforms has their own unique weight matrix.

+To implement my first LSTM network, I forked starter code from [nicodjimenez](https://github.com/nicodjimenez/lstm/blob/master/lstm.py), and began adding more documentation [here](https://github.com/SioKCronin/grid-lstm).